mmeents/DaemonsMCP/docs/QUICKSTART.md

 ### Code Intelligence Workflow
 ```
 1. "Index all C# code in the DaemonsMCP project"
-2. "List the first 20 classes, page 1"
+2. "Use DaemonsMCP toos to find and review Anyfile."
-3. "Show me the ProjectService class implementation"
+3. "find bug in the ProjectService class "
-4. "List methods in the ProjectService class, page 1, 20 results"
+4. "make a todo list to review and then add entry foreach methods in the Project namespace"
 5. "Add a new validation method to the ProjectService class"
 ```